hexcamp/hexcamp-dns/README.md

 }
 ```

 What you can see here is that I'm making sure that we are serving a query (it wouldn't make sense for us to respond to anything else).
 I have separate handlers for the different zones (subdomains) that I want to service, and I just try to find a match.
-For example, a lookup for `myip.dnsfun.dev` would match the `myip_zone`, so that would call the `do_handle_request_myip` handler.
-A lookup for `unknown.dnsfun.dev` would match the `root_zone`, so it would call the `do_handle_request_default` handler.
-If we get a request for `google.com`, which doesn't even match the root zone (`dnsfun.dev`), when we don't even issue a response at all.
+For example, a lookup for `myip.dnsfun.hex.camp` would match the `myip_zone`, so that would call the `do_handle_request_myip` handler.
+A lookup for `unknown.dnsfun.hex.camp` would match the `root_zone`, so it would call the `do_handle_request_default` handler.
+If we get a request for `google.com`, which doesn't even match the root zone (`dnsfun.hex.camp`), when we don't even issue a response at all.

 ```rust
 impl Handler {